Fanaperana/fkbr/README.md

 - **Right Click**: Right mouse button click for context menus

 The current click mode is displayed at the bottom of the screen.

+### Customizing the Shortcut

+1. Right-click the system tray icon
+2. Select "⚙️ Settings..."
+3. Choose your preferred modifier keys (Ctrl, Alt, Shift, Win)
+4. Select the activation key (A-Z or F1-F12)
+5. Click "Save" to apply

+Your custom shortcut will be saved and persist across restarts.

 ## Development